fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 ## Configure your chart

-Now that the data is ready, let's work on the styling, positioning and giving your chart a context.
+Now that the data is ready, let's work on the styling, positioning and giving your **chart in reactjs** a context.

 ```javascript
 // Create a JSON object to store the chart configurations